Azmechatech/JFXMPI/README.md

 # JFXMPI
-JavaFx Desktop App for Visula Content &amp; Story Creation
+JavaFx Desktop App for Visual Content &amp; Story Creation

 I will add more documentation once I have time.